Strategy Synthesis for Multi-dimensional Quantitative Objectives: Optimal memory bounds

-The idea is the following: in the example of Fig. \ref{fig:expFamily}, if $\playerOne$ does not remember the exact choices of $\playerTwo$ (which requires an exponential size Moore machine), there will exist some sequence of choices of $\playerTwo$ s.t. $\playerOne$ cannot counteract a decrease in energy.
+The idea is the following: in the example of Fig. \ref{fig:expFamily}, if $\playerOne$ does not remember the exact choices of $\playerTwo$ (which requires an exponential size Moore machine), there will exist some sequence of choices of $\playerTwo$ such that $\playerOne$ cannot counteract a decrease in energy.
 Thus, by playing this sequence long enough, $\playerTwo$ can force $\playerOne$ to lose, whatever his initial credit is.

 \begin{proof} We define a family of games $(\game(\gadgets))_{\gadgets \geq 1}$ which is an assembly of $\dimension = 2\cdot\gadgets$ gadgets, the first $\gadgets$ belonging to $\playerTwo$, and the remaining $\gadgets$ belonging to $\playerOne$ (Fig. \ref{fig:expFamily}).
 Precisely, we have $\vert\states_{1}\vert = \vert\states_{2}\vert = 3\cdot\gadgets$, $\vert\states\vert = \vert\edges\vert = 6\cdot\gadgets = 3\cdot \dimension$ (linear in $\dimension$), $\dimension = 2\cdot\gadgets$, and $\weight$ defined as: